Examples of new beginnings in the Bible are plenty. From start to finish, the Scriptures tell us stories of real people with real issues.

 So when God gives you a new season, make it your goal to tell others.

 It doesn’t have to be on a huge platform either.
-You don’t need YouTube or a pulpit or IG or Twitter.
+You don’t need YouTube or a pulpit or IG or Twitter or Tik Tok or whatever new social media will arrive on the scene.

 Share it with a classmate, a coworker, the woman at the grocery store, while you wait for service.